Traditional games of China: Go

 Go is a board game in which players attempt to surround their opponents' pieces on the board with their own pieces in order to "capture" the opponents' pieces.
 The player that captures the most overall territory on the board wins the game.

 Xiangqi

 Xiangqi is a board game with similarities to chess.

 Gambling games

 Pai gow

 Pai gow is a gambling game played with dominoes, in which the goal is to get four tiles with numbers that add up to nine or more.

 Boat racing

 Dragon boat

 Dragon boat racing is over 2,000 years old, with either 10 or 20 participants trying to row the dragon boat as fast as possible.

 Minority games

+These games are played only by certain minority groups (ethnic or regional) in China.

 Pearl ball

-Pearl ball is a Manchu game with similarities to basketball.
-Six players from each team compete on a 28x15m court.
+Pearl ball is a Manchu game which is similar to basketball.
+Six players from each team compete on a 28x15m court, with the goal of the offense being to shoot the ball into a small net held by one of their teammates, while some of the defenders have paddles they can use to deflect the ball away from the net.